yellowanthq/yellowant-dotnet-app/README.md

 tokens and values through environment variables or encoded secrets for better security.

 1. Open solution in Visual Studio.
 Make sure you have installed YellowAntSDK from nuget package manager.
 2. Copy ClientID, ClientSecret, Veirifcation token from your Yellowant dashboard to relevant sections in Controllers/UserIntegrationController.cs
 3. Start development server by clicking on Debug(your-default-browser) button or by striking (Ctrl + F5)
 4. This will open a window in your browser with ```localhost:port```
 5. Note down the port number. you might need this to run ngrok and make your application available for testing on production

 ### Using Ngrok
 Ngrok provides public URLs for your apps on local machine.
 You can use this to test out your application before launching it in production.
-Headover to [Ngrok](https://ngrok.com/) and create account.
-Follow the instructions to set up ngrok on your machine.
-Start ngrok server by using
+Head over to [Ngrok](https://ngrok.com/) and create an account.
+Follow the instructions to set up ngrok on your machine. ngrok server by using

 ```ngrok --host-header localhost:<port-your-servers-running-on>  http <port-your-servers-running-on>```